 CSDE’s fellowship program supports and prepares promising early researchers for careers that will have a significant impact on the field of demography.

 CSDE Fellows receive financial support so that they can invest fully in research.
 Mentoring is a key feature of the Fellowship program.
-CSDE Faculty Affiliates closely collaborate with Fellows on research, and provide one-on-one mentoring and mentoring in small faculty-led workshops.
+CSDE Faculty Affiliates provide one-on-one mentoring and mentoring in small faculty-led workshops.
+They may closely collaborate with Fellows on research.
 CSDE funds the visit of a renowned scholar invited by each Fellow to engage in the Fellow’s research and present their own latest work.
 Fellows receive funds for travel to advance their research and professional development.
 Fellows also have access to CSDE’s significant support services (computing aid, research consultations, workshops, lab equipment, and more).

 With the support of CSDE’s fellowship program, productive fellows will be well positioned for producing innovative research and securing future investment in their research careers through early career path awards and future research grants.

 Stipends are currently funded by the Shanahan Foundation.
 Appointments usually begin September 16 and run through September 15 of the next calendar year.

 Students who are committed to careers in population research and who are enrolled in a PhD program in one of CSDE’s Affiliated Departments (Anthropology, Epidemiology, Geography, Global Health, Health Services, Public Policy and Governance, Social Work, Sociology, and Statistics) are eligible.